donsheehy/pdsketch/README.md

 # pdsketch

-A Python library for computing sketches of persistence diagrams.
+A Python package for computing sketches of persistence diagrams.